Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Constraints

 \textbf{BaBar invisible decay}: search for $e^+e^- \to Z' \gamma$, $Z' \to$ invisible \cite{BaBar:2017tiz}.
-This process places a bound on $g_V^e$ as long as the new boson has relevant invisible decays.
-In our model, we do not include a coupling to neutrinos or to new invisible particles, so this bound does not apply. \\
+This process places a bound on $g_V^e$ as long as the new boson has relevant purely invisible decays.
+In our proposed model, the $Z'$ either does not include any couplings to invisible particles or decays to final states that include pions alongside missing energy, which does not pass the selection criteria for this search. \\

 \textbf{Belle-II}: search for $e^+ e^- \to \mu^+ \mu^- Z'$ with invisible $Z'$ decays \cite{Belle-II:2019qfb}.
 This is a similar bound to that from BaBar, but also includes a bound on the coupling to the muon, depending on whether $Z'$ decays to an invisible final state.
-In our model, this bound again becomes irrelevant due to the lack of invisible decays.\\
+In our model, we do not include a coupling to muons.\\

 \textbf{LEP2}: measurement of $e^+ e^- \rightarrow q\bar{q}$ \cite{ALEPH:2013dgf}.
 This places an effective bound on $\tilde{g}$, as the process is sensitive to $g_V^e$ and $g_V^q$.
 This bound can be avoided for small enough $|g_V^e g_V^q|$~\cite{DiLuzio:2021uty}.
 Since the measurement does not distinguish between light quarks, one may express this bound in a more precise way, by including all gauge boson contributions and demanding that the variation of the cross section is smaller than about one percent, which is the characteristic precision of the LEP2 hadronic cross section measurement.
 Although all quarks, apart from the top quark, can be produced in pairs at LEP2, we shall conservatively concentrate on the production of up and down quarks, which are the ones that couple in a relevant way to the new gauge boson.